• Skip to primary navigation

 • In a medium bowl, combine cream cheese, ¼ cup powdered erythritol, ¼ teaspoon stevia extract, 1 tablespoon coconut flour, 1 egg and orange extract; beat until smooth.
 Set aside.
 In a separate bowl, combine 1 ⅔ cup almond flour, baking powder, salt, cinnamon, cloves and pumpkin pie spice; set aside

-• Place pumpkin, vegetable oil, 5 eggs ¾ cup erythritol and ¾ teaspoon stevia extract in a large bowl; beat well.
+• Place pumpkin, oil, 5 eggs ¾ cup erythritol and ¾ teaspoon stevia extract in a large bowl; beat well.
 Stir the pumpkin mixture into the flour mixture just until combined.
 Pour ¼ of the pumpkin batter into each loaf pan.
 Spoon cream cheese mixture on top of this layer and then pour about ¼ batter over each cheese layer.

 • Bake in preheated oven for 50 to 60 minutes, or until a toothpick inserted into center of the loaf comes out clean.
 Cool bread in pans for 10 minutes before removing to a wire rack to cool completely.